FerdinandZhong/punctuator/README.md

     <img src="./docs/static/chinese_model_example.png" width="600" />
   </figure>

+## Installation
+* Installing the package from pypi: `pip install distilbert-punctuator` for directly usage of punctuator.
+* Installing the package with option to do data processing `pip install distilbert-punctuator[data_process]`.
+* Installing the package with option to train and validate your own model `pip install distilbert-punctuator[training]`
+* For development and contribution
+  * clone the repo
+  * `make install`

 ## Data Process
 Component for pre-processing the training data.
 To use this component, please install as `pip install distilbert-punctuator[data_process]`